tom1209/Family-Health-Share/readme.txt

--When adding a family, need to do a password and name check on the family password, and family name -Sorting family member page, also saving the user's relation values for their family members -Possibly displaying info on different family members health conditions notes, on family page -DOB change to date picker
--Walkthrough on the About page
+-When adding a family, need to do a password and name check on the family password, and family name -Sorting family member page, also saving the user's relation values for their family members -Possibly displaying info on different family members health conditions notes, on family page -Walkthrough on the About page
--Removing health conditions from user profile actually remove all the health conditions -Login and Logout redirect, but this error Error invoking Method 'eventsOnLoggedIn': Internal server error [500] -Bug on Cancel button in edit profile
+-Login and Logout redirect, but this error Error invoking Method 'eventsOnLoggedIn': Internal server error [500] -Bug on Cancel button in edit profile
--When adding a new health condition, the modal only closes some of the time, but other times it stays open -When clearing textarea in the family 'add new user' section after the first use of adding a new health condition, the text area will act like it is hold a null value
+-When clearing textarea in the family 'add new user' section after the first use of adding a new health condition, the text area will act like it is hold a null value
--Selectbox default value needs to reflect user input -Family Health History Page, save locally when user fills out form, for a certain amount of time
+-Selectbox default value needs to reflect user input (Relation collection) -Family Health History Page, save locally when user fills out form, for a certain amount of time?